Unity-Technologies/tk-unity/startup/com.unity.integrations.shotgun/Documentation~/shotgunPublish.md

 2. Add a new Movie Recorder

-3. In the Movie recorder settings select "Publish to Shotgun"

 ![Publish to Shotgun Checkbox](images/unity_recorder.png)

-4. Hit "Start Recording" to record the playblast
+3. From the Unity menu, select Shotgun/Record Timeline.
+Unity will start recording, using the movie recorder that is currently selected in the Recorder window.
+If no movie recorder is selected, Unity will try to find a movie recorder named "Shotgun".
+By default, Unity will use the last movie recorder it finds

-5. Once the playblast finishes recording, and the editor exits playmode, the Shotgun Publish window will automatically open, showing the session recording ready to upload
+4. Once the playblast finishes recording, and the editor exits playmode, the Shotgun Publish window will automatically open, showing the session recording ready to upload

 ![Publish to Shotgun Window](images/publish_playblast.png)

-6. Select the "Task", "Link" and optionally add a thumbnail and description, then click "Publish" to publish the playblast to Shotgun
+5. Select the "Task", "Link" and optionally add a thumbnail and description, then click "Publish" to publish the playblast to Shotgun

 **Note:** The playblast will be saved to a temporary location on disk